Phildel: Biography

-Phildel's parents divorced and her mother married a religious fundamentalist.
-Her name, religion, lifestyle, and dress-code were changed by force.
-All of her personal possessions were seized and music became a forbidden evil within the household.
+Phildel's parents divorced and her mother married an Islamic fundamentalist.
+Her name, religion, lifestyle, and dress-code were all changed by force.
+All of her personal possessions were seized and music became a 'forbidden evil' within the household.
 This meant no radio, no CD player, and no piano.
 She was renamed Zara.
 For the next decade, Phildel was treated as a servant within her home.

 However, Phildel spent lunchtimes with sympathetic music teachers and the school piano, at the girls' day school in Barnet (Queen Elizabeth's School for Girls).
 The school became a refuge in which she could write and play her own compositions.
 She eventually ran away from home at age 17 to escape her home-life and follow her dreams.

 She soon purchased a second-hand computer and some music demo software packages and began putting together her first home-demo.
 Within a short while, it attracted the attention of Roger Watson (a former Chrysalis Music MD), and his support of her music led to collaborations with Spike MaClaren at Massive Attack's studio and Sam Dixon (known for his collaborations with many artists including KT Tunstall and Duffy's 'Rockferry' album).

 In 2007, she wrote the piano piece "The Kiss" which was used for a worldwide TV advertising campaign for Apple iPad 3.
-It was also used for Marks & Spencer's advert.
-Her music has also been used on Persil and Omo washing powder.
+It was also used for a Marks & Spencer's advert.
+Her music has also been used in adverts for Persil and Omo washing powder.
 Another of her tracks "Piano B" was used for an Expedia commercial, followed by two more high-profile filmic campaigns in France in 2008/2009.
 In 2008, another track, "Everyone's Memory Is Snow" (renamed "A Better World"), was used for the commercial for an insurance company, which Zizou praised.

 She said "Four of my tracks have been used in commercials around the world, two of them in the UK.
 They all came about in different ways, through different individuals, agencies or publishers.
 But my publisher Warner/Chappell Music have been very proactive in the realm of pitching my music for advertising.
 I re-invest whatever income I make into top-of-the-range studio equipment and cameras for documenting everything and creating visuals.
 So, it all goes back into my music."

 She was complimented on her "sonic soundscapes" by Trevor Horn.